BlackRock names London-based executive as new stewardship chief

 Boss, an American, will remain in London and take over duties previously held by the company's vice-chair Barbara Novick, who is stepping back from her day-to-day roles, according to a memo from the firm's Chief Executive Larry Fink provided by a spokesman.

-Boss is currently member of a risk committee for the Bank of England and a director of two public companies, according to BlackRock and to her LinkedIn profile.
+Boss has been a non-employee member of a Bank of England risk committee and a director of two public companies.
+Britain's central bank said on Thursday she is stepping down from her role there.

 Under Novick, BlackRock - with roughly $7 trillion in assets under management - largely took a behind-the-scenes approach in its dealings with the large companies in its portfolios.